 - Avoid gatherings, especially if they involve close, personal, skin-to-skin contact.

-- You know you have been in close contact with anyone with a known or likely hMPV infection.
+- You know you have been in close contact with anyone with mpox

 Most people recover on their own in 2-4 weeks without treatment.
-Your healthcare provider can help you manage your symptoms, and may recommend antiviral treatments depending on your health and the severity of symptoms.
+Your healthcare provider can help you manage your symptoms.